aru-jo/pyleapy/README.md

-# pyleap
+# pyleapy
-pyleap is a python package to determine whether a year is a leap year.
+pyleapy is a python package to determine whether a year is a leap year.
   - It works just as you would expect it to.
   - Handles iterators (list, tuple, str) , floats, and of course - int
   - Less memory overhead than calendar's isleap function